EPM and Beyond Identity

 - Provide the Authority URI, Client ID generated earlier, and Redirect URI.

-- In the PM Cloud Policy Editor, configure the message(s) that will use IdP settings.
+- In the EPM Policy Editor, configure the message(s) that will use IdP settings.

 - Validate that your test endpoint is on the latest policy.
-In PM Cloud, go to the Computers page and check the policy status on the endpoint.
+In EPM, go to the Computers page and check the policy status on the endpoint.

 Test the Configuration